How to improve the management of loading docks in warehouses

 However, the participation of different actors in these tasks causes frictions that, in many cases, require technological tools to grease the processes.

-In addition, in recent months, various legislative changes have modified the traditional way in which the loading and unloading of trucks in warehouses and logistics platforms has been carried out.
+In addition, the various legislative changes have modified the traditional scheme for loading and unloading trucks in warehouses and logistics platforms.

 In a scenario of lack of transportation supply and driver shortage, transportation plays a critical role in the chain.
 Keeping trucks running at peak performance and with as much cargo as possible is crucial.